- part-time study-programs for professionals taught in English

 Admission Requirement for the Master Programme Lighting Design

 The professional Master in Architectural Lighting and Design Management is a further education programme.
 To be admitted into our programme you need to meet the following requirements:

-At least one year of professional work experience within the related field after completing your first academic degree
+* At least one year of professional work experience within the related field.

 Exception: If the first academic degree is not related to the field of study, the approval to study can only be given with proof of professional work experience.
 Please contact us to discuss the admission requirements related to your personal situation in detail.